MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/client-peer-cache.md

 After you deploy client settings that enable Peer Cache to a collection, members of that collection can act as a peer content source for other clients in the same boundary group:
  -	A client that operates as a peer content source will submit a list of available content it has cached to its management point.
  -	Then, when the next client in that boundary group requests that content, each peer cache source which has the content is returned as a potential content source along with the distribution points and other content source locations in that boundary group.
- -	Per the normal operating process, the client seeking the content selects one a content source from the pool of sources it is provided, and proceeds to attempt to get the content.
+ -	Per the normal operating process, the client seeking the content selects one content source from the pool of sources it is provided, and proceeds to attempt to get the content.

+> [!NOTE]
- -	If fallback to a neighbor boundary group for content occurs, the Peer Cache content source locations from the neighbor boundary group are  not added to the client's pool of potential content source locations.
+> If fallback to a neighbor boundary group for content occurs, the Peer Cache content source locations from the neighbor boundary group are  not added to the client's pool of potential content source locations.

 Even though you could make all clients participate in Peer Cache, it is best practice to choose only clients that are best suited for being peer cache sources.
 Suitability of clients can be evaluated based on a client’s chassis type, disk space, network connectivity, and more.
 For more information that can help you select the best clients to use for Peer Cache, see [this blog by a Microsoft Consultant](https://blogs.technet.microsoft.com/setprice/2016/06/29/pe-peer-cache-custom-reporting-examples/).